pegasus-web/age-gate/legal/privacy-cookie-notice.md

 * Personal information is information about an identifiable individual, as defined by applicable law.

-## 4. Diageo's collection and use of personal information
+## 4. [CB/PEGASUS]'s collection and use of personal information

 * We collect personal information that you choose to provide.
 This includes information provided when registering with our websites, contacting us, completing surveys or questionnaires, entering competitions, and posting information on public areas of our websites.
-* Through your use of this and other Diageo websites (including by browsing such sites) you may provide us with personal information such as your name, contact details, personal preferences, and details of your website use.
+* Through your use of this and other [CB/PEGASUS] websites (including by browsing such sites) you may provide us with personal information such as your name, contact details, personal preferences, and details of your website use.
 * By doing so, you are agreeing to our use of that information as set out in this Privacy and Cookie Notice and our full Privacy and Cookie Notice.
 * **If you do not agree to these conditions, please do not provide us with this information, or please let us know your objections using the contact details below.**